Citroën AX: Facelift

 Late 1991 saw the range revised, with a heavily facelifted tailgate and interior being the most notable changes.
 The front turn signals were now clear, and the Citroën logo was moved to the center of the bonnet.
 The much maligned dashboard was replaced by a more conservative design.

 The following year saw the introduction of the most powerful AX variant, the 100 PS GTi.
 The GT was sold alongside the GTi for a few months, but was eventually phased out.
-New models were also introduced, such as the Forte, Spree, Elation and Dimension.
+New models were also introduced, mostly as limited editions, such as the Forte, Spree, Elation and Dimension.

 In January 1995, the Citroën AX Echo was launched, with a top speed of 110 mi/h.
 Its closest competitor, the Peugeot 106 Ski, (that shared components with the AX), was outsold by the Echo.

-In November 1995 (model year 96), the AX Électrique was introduced.
-It was available as a four-seater passenger car, but was sold mainly to administrations, for which it was offered as a two-seater LCV model.
+In November 1995 ('96 model year), the AX Électrique was introduced.
+It was available as a four-seater passenger car, but was sold mainly to administrations, for which it was offered as a two-seater panel van model.
 Some pre-production vehicles have been on the road since December 1993, notably in La Rochelle.
 The AX Électrique was equipped with a 20 kW engine with a maximum speed of 91 km/h.
 The traction battery is composed of 20 nickel-cadmium monoblocks.
 The AX Électrique can reach 50 km/h in 8.3 seconds.
 Citroën reported an estimated urban range of 75 km.
 The vehicle weighs 995 kg (980 kg for the LCV versions, stripped of their rear seats).